A developed command-line task manager

 This should echo the 5 tasks at the top of your TODO.tsv to the terminal.

-Maybe you prefer a graphic notifier instead of echoing in the terminal - I find this useful for spawning reminders while I am coding in VIM.
+Maybe you prefer a graphic reminder instead of echoing in the terminal - I find this useful for spawning reminders while I am coding in VIM.
 ToDonePy has that covered, too!
 Just call:

 to trigger a notification window.
 By default, it stays up for 5 seconds.
 Currently, you can not set the time, though that’s in the works!